jbush001/NyuziProcessor/tools/emulator/README.md

 - The emulator maps system memory starting at address 0.
 It loads a memory image int this.
 It expects the memory image to be in the hexadecimal format that is used by the Verilog $readmemh task.
-The elf2hex utility, included in the toolchain project, will produce a hex file from an ELF file.
-Execution begins from address 0.
+The elf2hex utility, included in the toolchain project, produces a hex file from an ELF file.
+Execution begins at address 0.
-- The simulation will exit when all threads halt (by writing to the appropriate control registers)
+- The simulation exits when all threads halt (by writing to the appropriate control registers)
-- Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile will cause it to dump detailed instruction statistics.
+- Uncommenting the line `CFLAGS += -DLOG_INSTRUCTIONS=1` in the Makefile causes it to dump detailed instruction statistics.

 ### Debugging with LLDB (in development)